PHOTOSYNTHETIC REACTION CENTERS

 atom ligated in the center of the chlorin ring system).
 A biochemical analysis of the constituent proteins of reaction centers has shown that in all cases, the integral membrane proteins that ligate the electron transfer cofactors span the lipid bilayer.

 crystallization of a bacterial reaction center, and the determination of its structure by Deisenhofer and Michel (Deisenhofer et al., 1994), who, along with Robert Huber, received the Nobel Prize in Chemistry for this achievement in 1988.
-Not only did this work open the door to the crystallization and solution of structures of a large number of diverse membrane proteins, but it also led finally to the crystallization of both photosystem I (PSI) and photosystem II (PSII), and the solution of their structures to resolutions of 2.5 and 3.0 Å, respectively.
-A number of interesting aspects of reaction center function has been revealed by these structures.
+Not only did this work open the door to the crystallization and solution of structures of a large number of diverse membrane proteins, but it also led finally to the crystallization of both photosystem I (PSI) and photosystem II (PSII), and the solution of their structures to resolutions of 2.5 and 1.9 Å, respectively.
+A number of interesting aspects of reaction center function have been revealed by these structures.
 A brief list is given below:

 1. The reaction centers of bacteria, PSII and PSI possess a pseudo C2 symmetry; that is, one can divide centers in half to produce mirror images that are similar, but not identical;